 - find out if you have any elderly or vulnerable neighbours that may need your help in an emergency

-- find out if you are in a flood risk area.
-Check NOW by visiting the Gov.UK website.
-If you are in a flood risk area you should sign-up to the free warning service offered by the Environment Agency.
-They will also be able to give you lots of useful information such as how to protect your property from a flood
+- find out if you are in a flood risk area, visit the GOV.UK website to check if you are in a flood risk area (you can also sign up for free warnings offered by the Environment Agency and find information such as how to protect your property from a flood)

 - make sure that you have a complete first aid kit.
 Think about taking a first aid course

 - carry out regular maintenance checks on your home, any outbuildings and your car, and make sure that you keep up to date with repairs

 - teach your children to stay away from potential dangers including open water, electricity pylons and railway lines

 - think about arrangements for family pets should you need to leave your home.